Qasem215/Qasem215.github.io/_posts/2022-08-03-Finding-Prime-Numbers-With-Python.md

 primes_list = []
 ```

-We're going to end up using a while loop to iterate through our list and check for primes, but before we construct that I always it valuable to code up the logic and iterate manually first.
+We're going to end up using a while loop to iterate through our list and check for primes, but before we construct that I always find it valuable to code up the logic and iterate manually first.
 This means I can check that it is working correctly before I set it off to run through everything on it's own

 So, we have our set of numbers (called number_range to check all integers between 2 and 20.
 Let's extract the first number from that set that we want to check as to whether it's a prime.
 When we check the value we're going to check if it is a prime...if it is, we're going to add it to our list called primes_list...if it isn't a prime we don't want to keep it